coffee makers icon

 How to Clean your Handpresso Wild Hybrid

-If you’re out and about with your espresso maker, it is likely that you won’t have the time or tools to deal with a lengthy cleaning process.
+If you’re out and about with your espresso maker, it’s likely that you won’t have the time or tools to deal with a lengthy cleaning process.
 Handpresso understands this.
 So, the Wild Hybrid is as easy as possible to clean.

 You simply have to dispose of your grounds or E.S.E. pod – trash for the pod or just the wilderness for your grounds.
 Give the brew head a quick rinse.
 And that’s it.
 You’re done.

 If you’re camping or hiking in the wilds, you might want a ziplock bag for your spent E.S.E. pods until you can next get to a trash can.
-But this is hardly a great inconvenience.
+But it’s not exactly a big inconvenience.

 final thoughts icon